tmantock/mboutique/README.md

 - CSS3, Bootstrap Paper, and Material Design Lite were used to style the website.

 - HTML5 was used as the markup language.

-Please visit the website and please use it!
-You can go through the checkout process.
-It's fully functional!
-Please "purchase" some macarons (no payment required).
-The more orders, the more data I have to use for a later project.
-Thank You!